All Episodes

 It's highly unlikely to.

-Uh hope cannot achieve the impossible.
+Hope cannot achieve the impossible.

-Uh hard work, uh ingenuity, inventiveness achieves the impossible.
+Hard work, ingenuity, inventiveness achieves the impossible.

-But lying on the floor hoping something will turn up will not achieve the impossible.
+But lying on the floor, hoping something will turn up will not achieve the impossible.

 And you guys fell for it.